 A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
 It is implemented mainly using Links.

-Binary Tree Representation: A tree is represented by a pointer to the topmost node in tree.
-If the tree is empty, then value of root is NULL.
-A Binary Tree node contains following parts.
+Binary Tree Representation: A tree is represented by a pointer to the topmost node in the tree.
+If the tree is empty, then the value of the root is NULL.
+A Binary Tree node contains the following parts.

 2. Pointer to left child